sonderlau/WADEPre/README.md

-> Last updated: Dec 2.
+> Last updated: Dec 23.
 2025

 ## Introduction

-**WADE-Pre** is a wavelet-based deep learning framework designed to tackle the <u>smoothing effect</u> in extreme precipitation nowcasting.
+**SpectraWave** is a wavelet-based deep learning framework designed to tackle the <u>smoothing effect</u> in extreme precipitation nowcasting.
 By explicitly disentangling radar imagery into `stable large-scale advection` (low-frequency) and `volatile local intensity` (high-frequency) components, the model overcomes the regression-to-the-mean dilemma inherent in standard pixel-wise optimization.
 Powered by a `multi-task curriculum learning strategy`, WADE-Pre achieves state-of-the-art performance on the SEVIR benchmark, significantly improving forecast accuracy and structural fidelity for high-impact weather events compared to Fourier-based and deterministic baselines.

 This repository contains the part of the training and inference code for running WADE-Pre to make predictions (6 --> 6) on SEVIR VIL datasets.